JoKa87/FragAlign/README.md

 - the used parameters are printed for a comprehensive documentation

 ## Example
-To illustrate the usage of **FragAlign**, the following exaple is given.
+To illustrate the usage of **FragXAlign**, the following exaple is given.
 The input and output files can be found in the *test files* sub-directory.
 - input files: *pdb1a0f.ent, pdb1lpy.ent, pdb107I.ent* and *params.txt*
 - output files: